jibujacob/Blog_MERN/README.md

-# Blog Application Using MERN Stack
+# Blog Web Application using Microservices

 ## SITE: www.test-app-jpj-prod.xyz (Since cost is invovled ,the site may be not available , please drop me a mail if live demo is needed)

 ## Approach